 If your module is addressing an object, the option for that object should be called

 namewhenever possible, or accept

 false, or anything else a user may likely throw at them.
 The AnsibleModule common code supports this with

 command, they are imperative and not declarative, there are other ways to express the same thing.

-Each module should be self-contained in one file, so it can be be auto-transferred by Ansible.
+Each module should be self-contained in one file, so it can be auto-transferred by

-- If you have a local module that returns facts specific to your installations, a good name for this module is
+If you have a local module that returns information specific to your installations, a good name for this module is

 /usr/share/ansible.
 Packaging modules in RPMs is optional.